Campbell Biv

 Location

 Arahura catchment.
 Map BV19.
 Grid Ref: E1465770/ N5249140 (BV19 658 491).
 Altitude 1105m.
 The Arahura valley is now part of the Waitaiki Historical Reserve which is overseen by Mawhera Corporation, although the hut and track systems there are still managed by DOC.
-The Biv is sited on the scrubline of the Campbell Range on the TR of the valley.
-It is tucked in under a knoll on a spur that divides two large unnamed side-creeks and has panoramic views out over Styx Saddle, and of the Newton and Browning Ranges.
-Campbell has been one of the least-visited huts on this website.
+The Biv is sited on the scrubline of the Campbell Range on the TR of the valley, tucked under a knoll on a spur that divides two large unnamed side-creeks.
+There are panoramic views out over Styx Saddle, and of the Newton and Browning Ranges.
+Campbell is and has been one of the least-visited huts on this website.
 A DOC fly-in hut check in 1994 found a roll of toilet paper that served as a hutbook with only six visits noted since 1974.
 There was no record of any further visits when I made my first trip there in 2001.
 An unopened NZFS food-drop under the bunk had its decaying contents wrapped in 1974 editions of the Hokitika Guardian.
 One tin of sardines was salvable.
 On my next visit in 2004 the intentions note I had scribbled in 2001 was lying undisturbed on the cooking bench.
-Once the Biv was profiled on Remote things picked up a bit, and apart from a gap in 2010, visits to it have averaged around two per year.
-2017 was an exceptional year with seven visits recorded, before dropping back to the average 1-2.
-In February 2021 someone (?) started a fire during a very dry patch that burned through an extensive area of tussock and scrub around and above the Biv.
-Some well targeted monsoon drops saved the Biv from certain incineration and it currently sits on a tiny island of green surrounded by hectares of charred vegetation.
+Once the Biv was profiled on Remote things picked up a bit, and apart from a gap in 2010, visits to it have averaged around three per year.
+2017 was an exceptional year with seven visits recorded, before dropping back to the average.
+In February 2021 during a very dry patch someone started a fire that burned through an extensive area of tussock and scrub around and above the Biv.
+Some well targeted monsoon drops saved the Biv from certain incineration.
+After the fire it was left standing on a tiny island of green surrounded by hectares of charred vegetation.
+The vegetation is growing back but it's very species poor, mostly plants that weren't completely killed off, such as flax, ferns and grasses.
+The bigger scrub forms a tangle of whitened dead branches sticking out of the green.
+The deer love the new growth and are abundant in the burnt area.

 Access

-Campbell Biv can be accessed from the Styx or Arahura roadends.
-Up until 2017 there wasn't an official track up to it, and access was either via the tops, or by bush bashing up from the side-creeks on either side of the Biv site.
+Campbell Biv can be accessed from the Styx or Arahura road ends.
+Up until 2017 there wasn't an official track up to it, and access was either via the tops, or by bush bashing up from the side-creeks on either side of the ridge on which the Biv sits.
 In 2008 I marked a route up a dry gut from the northern creek catchment with a short connecting track from the gut to the tussock.
 In 2017 Eigill Wahlberg got consent from DOC to put a proper track that goes from the valley floor and connects with the top portion of gut.
-Currently the trackline is incorrectly marked on NZ Topomaps and a track they have marked down into the creek catchment upriver from the Biv doesn't actually exist.
+This portion still isn't marked on NZ Topomaps and the trackline above the gut is incorrectly marked.
+A track they have marked down into the upriver creek catchment doesn't actually exist.

 The Campbell route starts from the Arahura valley track roughly halfway between Styx Saddle and Mudflats Hut.
-There is wooden sign with Campbell Biv at E1465512/ N5250689, indicating the start of the track down to the river.
-Note: This sign is on the left hand side of the track and can be missed if coming from Mudflats Hut.
-There is a good ford 100m downstream from where the track hits the Arahura riverbed opposite where the un-named access creek enters on the TR.
-Cross and boulderhop up this side creek for 2-300m to a large orange marker on the TL at E1465750/ N5250285.
+There is wooden sign at E1465512/ N5250689 indicating the start of the track down to the river.
+The sign is on the left-hand side of the track and can be missed when coming from Mudflats Hut.
+At normal river flows there is usually a good ford near to where the track hits the riverbed, just opposite to the access creek.
+Cross and head up the side creek for 2-300m to where a large orange marker on the TL at E1465750/ N5250285 indicates the track start.
 Don't be confused by the DOC stoat line lower down the creek that is marked with pink markers.
 The track leads up a broad spur, sidling into a dry gut at around 870m.
-The gut is followed up over an open slip back into the gut to a turnoff and short section of track that sidles East through the alpine scrub onto a narrow spur.
+This is followed up to around 960m where it exits and sidles East through the alpine scrub onto a narrow spur.
 Cairns lead up the ridge through patchy scrub to the base of a sloping rock face around 1080m.
 Waratahs lead West off the ridge and sidle across to the bench where the Biv is located.
-Allow 2-3 hours from Mudflats Hut or 9-10 hours from the Arahura roadend.
-Note: Fording the Arahura should only be attempted at normal or low flows.
+Allow around three hours from Mudflats Hut or 9-10 hours from the Arahura roadend.
+Note: This is a fine weather route as fording the Arahura should only be attempted when it's at its normal levels.
 There is a cut, marked stoat line up the TR of the Arahura from Mudflats Hut that can used if the river is high, but this takes longer due to it climbing up and over a terrace.
+At low flows you can hit the river just below Snowball Creek and boulderhop up to the access creek.
+This is faster and saves you having to climb back up onto the old bench only to have to drop back off it again.

 There is an open patch next to the tarn by the Campbell Biv for helicopter access.